 Source: US Bureau of Labor Statistics

-The data published by the US Bureau of Labor Statistics shows that the employment opportunities for Police and Detectives will grow by 5% from 2018 to 2028.
+The data published by the O*Net OnLine shows that the employment opportunities for Police and and Sheriff’s Patrol Officers in New Jersey will grow by 4% from 2020 to 2030.

 Steps to Become a Police Officer in New Jersey

 Meet the Education Qualifications